Luchador/GUD/readme.md

 4) rebuild code with new compressed rodata.rz and rodata.inc

-As long as the new compressed rodata.rz isn't bigger than space allocated this approach should work fine.
+As long as the new compressed rodata.rz isn't bigger than space allocated (currently 944 bytes extra) this approach should work fine.

 Ignore elf related files for now, eventually I intend to make an elf build to use with retdec to maybe eventually decompile this back to C.